Focus on Early Childhood Caries

 American Dental Association, Council on Access, Prevention and Interprofessional Relations.
 2011.
 Symposium on Early Childhood Caries in American Indian Children and Alaska Native Children.
 Chicago, IL: American Dental Association, Council on Access, Prevention and Interprofessional Relations.
 18 pp.

-This report summarizes a symposium held on October 20–22, 2010, in Rapid City, South Dakota, to establish a knowledge base about dental caries in the primary dentition of children in tribal communities.
-Microbiology, epidemiology, enamel hypoplasia, caries research in American Indian and Alaska Native children, and new intervention products are addressed.
+This report summarizes presentations from a symposium held on October 20–22, 2010, in Rapid City, SD, to establish a knowledge base about dental caries in the primary teeth of children in American Indian and Alaska Native tribal communities.
+Microbiology, epidemiology, enamel hypoplasia, caries research, and new intervention products are addressed.

 Association of State and Territorial Dental Directors.
-2012.
-Early Childhood Caries Policy Statement.
+2013.
+Best Practice Approach: Prevention and Control of Early Childhood Tooth Decay.
 Sparks, NV: Association of State and Territorial Dental Directors.
-6 pp.
+37 pp.

 Loftus R, ed.
 2011.
 Advancing the Practice of Dental Disease Management.
 Sacramento, CA: California Dental Association Foundation.
 2 v.
 (Part 1, Part 2)